FastPlays08/EssentialsWarps/README.md

 ## Installation

 1. Download the EssentialsWarps plugin from the releases section.
 2. Place the `EssentialsWarps.jar` file into the `plugins` folder of your Minecraft server.
+(You must have [EssentialsX](https://essentialsx.net/) installed for this plugin to function)
 3. Restart the server.
 4. Configure the plugin settings in the `config.yml` file located in the `EssentialsWarps` folder.